 No matter what technology you use – tag readers, blockchains, eSIMs, all IoT asset tracking systems must include these elements:

-Tracking devices that you integrate need to be connected.
+- ConnectivityYou need to connect different tracking devices.
 Thus, you need reliable network access everywhere you deploy tracking devices.

 Include all these and it’s done!